Request a free callback

 It is illegal to drive a vehicle or to ride a motorcycle using a mobile phone or a similar hand-held device.

 The using a mobile phone whilst driving offence infuriates people like no other.
 We are regularly contacted by people who have been falsely accused, by the Police for using their mobile phone whilst driving.
-This offence carries a standard three point endorsement and a fine of up to £1,000 and can, in certain circumstances, cause drivers to lose their licence for six months or more.
+This offence carries a standard six point endorsement and a fine of up to £1,000 and can, in certain circumstances, cause drivers to lose their licence for six months or more.

 We have many years of experience in defending driving offences with an unrivalled success rate.
 We use thorough factual and technical defences and have a detailed knowledge of the relevant law which we use to our clients benefit.